huntdatacenter/docs/docs/faq/users.md

 Sure.
 If you haven't logged in for a while, here's a quick recap of how to get into your lab: (1) Start the HUNT VPN (OpenVPN or Tunnelblick), and use the verification code from Goolge Authenticator on your phone as key.
 (2) Log in to your lab using SSH (OS X, macOS and Linux), MobaXterm (Windows), or X2Go (both) if you would like to access graphical software such as RStudio and Stata.
 Head over to our [troubleshooting](/troubleshooting/connection) section for help if this does not work.

+### Can I connect and work from home?

+Yes.
+We allow connections both from organizations and private network.
+However, be aware that teleworking conditions from your own organization and/or conditions from your data controller may restrict connections outside your office space and from personal computers.
+Contact your lab owner for more information on the specific conditions in your lab.

 ### Can I get access to several labs?

 Yes.
 You can get access to more than one lab.
 We encourage lab leaders to separate data in labs and bring top expertise into their lab to do analysis there.
 Contact your new lab leader to arrange for a signed [user agreement](/about/agreements/) and send this to us on [email](/contact) for account activation.